-42. The GMO would be administered directly into cutaneous or subcutaneous tumours up to a maximum volume of 10 mL per lesion.
-To minimise GMO leakage, doses would be administered using a fanning technique to evenly distribute the dose over lesions without removing the needle.
-The injection site would then be wiped with ethanol and covered with an occlusive dressing for at least one week.
-Participants would be required to stay in the trial site for at least 6 hours after the first and second administration, then 1 hour for subsequent administrations provided no adverse reactions occur during previous doses.
+45. The injection site/s would then be wiped with ethanol and covered with an occlusive dressing for at least one week.
+Participants would be required to stay in the trial site for at least 6 hours after the first and second administration, then one hour for subsequent administrations provided no adverse reactions occur during previous doses.